FlauschBert/scored/README.md

 # STATUS: Writing Specification.
 See below.

-# Scored - a minimalist and safe high score server
+# Scored - a minimalist and safe high-score server

 # Motivation
 So what is this all about?
-Did you ever want to safely manage high score of a game for all users?
-On the one hand saving the score and on the other hand showing the high score to everyone.
+Did you ever want to safely manage high-score of a game for all users?
+On the one hand saving the score and on the other hand showing the high-score to everyone.
 So this is it.

 # Overview
 This project consists of the server **scored**, a daemon or service.
-High score can be saved via data stream.
+High-score can be saved via data stream.
 Retrieved via data stream or html.
 User authentication via login, password and token is supported.
 Games can be managed via **command line tool**.
 It connects locally to the server.
-In the game client high score can be managed with a library or crate named **libscored**.
+In the game client high-score can be managed with a library or crate named **libscored**.

-# Used cryptographic library'n'stuff
+# Used cryptographic library'n'f
-The idea came to me while I was thinking about high score for my little games (still in development) and when I stumbled upon TweetNaCl: https://tweetnacl.cr.yp.to/index.html.
+The idea came to me while I was thinking about high-score for my little games (still in development) and when I stumbled upon TweetNaCl: https://tweetnacl.cr.yp.to/index.html.
 It is a minimalist and safe cryptographic library and delivers all needed functionality for this project.
 The other thing was that I wanted to use the programming language Rust.
 The language is known to ensure at compile time that the compiled program is free of memory leaks and data races.
 Good for the stability of the server.

 # Notation
 `|` is simply a separator and not an optional.